bjss-data-academy/apache-spark-databricks/aggregation.md

 Fortunately, if we need to work with this data in more normal columnar form, Apache Spark provides the `explode()` method.

 #### Explode an array into separate rows
 Explode will create a separate row for every element in the array.

+For each new row:
-The non-array column values will be duplicated.
-The array values will be iterated through and placed into the rows.
+- Non-array column values will be duplicated
+- array values will be iterated through and placed _individually_ into the rows

 It's easier to see it in action.
 The code to run `explode()` is this:

 ```python
 from pyspark.sql.functions import explode, col